-- Once the plugin has been successfully installed, a new toolbar should appear (image 3).
+Once the plugin has been successfully installed, a new toolbar should appear (image below).
 Selecting the extensions tab > cove.tool should prompt the toolbar to launch.
 The cove.tool toolbar is 'floating' by default, so if you do not see it right away make sure to check your other screens, or minimize SketchUp to prompt the toolbar. (image below).

 Download the Rhino/Grasshopper Plugin.
-The plugin is compatible with Rhino 5 and Rhino 6 with grasshopper extensions.
+The plugin is compatible with Rhino 5 and later (v.6 - 7) and comes with grasshopper extensions.

-If you are using Rhino 5, make sure you have installed GhPython and Grasshopper for Rhino 5.0 (64-bit), to continue with the plugin process.
-Version previous to Rhino v.5.0 are not compatible with the cove.tool plugin.
+If you are using Rhino 5, make sure you have installed GhPython and Grasshopper for Rhino 5.0 (64-bit), to proceed with the plugin installation process.
+Rhino versions previous to Rhino v.5.0 are not compatible with the cove.tool plugin.
 For Rhino 6 and 7, no additional installation is required.

-Download the grasshopper plugin from the App store, and locate the downloaded .zip file, and extract contents to a familiar location.
-In Rhino, launch grasshopper and select the .gh file inside to unzipped folder to loas the plugin definition.
-The most recent version of the plugin published is titled "covetool_daylight_energy_v2.0.2" or higher.
-Once the script load, users should the grasshopper definition like the image below.
+Download the grasshopper plugin from the App store, and locate the downloaded .zip file and extract contents to a familiar location.
+In Rhino, launch grasshopper and open the .gh file inside the unzipped folder to load the cove.tool .gh plugin definition.
+The most recent version of the plugin published is should be "covetool_daylight_energy_v2.0.2" or higher.
+Once the script loads, users should see the grasshopper definition like the image above.

-- NOTE: As you start using the grasshopper plugin for geometry export, always create a clone of the definition to your unique project folder.
-Reusing the same file for every project may result in overwriting previous projects and general chaos.
+NOTE: As you start using the grasshopper plugin for geometry export, always create a clone of the definition to your unique project folder.
+Reusing the same file for every project may result in a possibility of overwriting previous projects and general chaos.